 The Rural 3 Zone applies to an area where there is a desire to live near the coast or with coastal views.
 The zoning is seen to be an opportunity for innovative residential development, while retaining the overall rural amenity values and character of the area, including natural character, and ongoing opportunities to utilise land of high productive value.
-In this area, residential development proposals will be evaluated through consent processes in terms of their effects on landscape, productive, amenity and other values, including natural and cultural values; the availability of appropriate infrastructure and services including the road network; and cumulative effects.
+In this area, residential development proposals will be evaluated through consent processes in terms of their effects on landscape, productive, amenity and other values, including natural and cultural values; the availability of appropriate infrastructure and services; and cumulative effects.
 The Coastal Tasman Area Subdivision and Development Design Guide provides criteria for the evaluation of specific proposals.

 The different Rural Residential Zone areas have different threshold subdivision sizes which take into account the character and attributes of the land (including servicing capability).
 Along with smaller parcels of land already existing in the Rural 1 and 2 zones, these areas enable a range of rural living opportunities.
-Rural Industrial zones-Zone locations are widely found throughout the area and provide a land resource with associated effects which enable a range of non-soil-based rural_industrial activities.
-Tourist Services Zones_locations provide for relatively intensive tourist and visitor service activities in areas where such uses have been traditionally established, or where they can be accommodated with minimal impact on the natural qualities and characteristics of the nearby rural areas_and are accessible without generating adverse effects on the road network.
+Rural Industrial zones-Zone locations are widely found throughout the area and provide a land resource with associated effects which enable a range of non-soil-based rural\industrial activities.
+Tourist Services Zones\locations provide for relatively intensive tourist and visitor service activities in areas where such uses have been traditionally established, or where they can be accommodated with minimal impact on the natural qualities and characteristics of the nearby rural areas.
 Other activities in rural areas, which are not directly provided for in any of the rural zones, will be addressed through the resource consent or plan change process.